the-full-stack/website/docs/course/2022/lecture-1-course-vision-and-when-to-use-ml/index.md

 ### ML-Powered Products vs MLOps

-MLOps is a discipline that has emerged in the last few years.
+MLOps, as a discipline, has emerged in just the last few years.
 It is about practices for deploying, maintaining, and operating ML systems that generate ML models in production.
 A lot of MLOps is about: